sudarshanchole95/recipe_pipeline/README.md

 ---

+## 10. Known Limitations

+- Synthetic recipe data may not reflect real-world distributions.
+- Pandas-based ETL is optimized for local scale.
+- Firestore export is full-dump (not incremental).
+- Orchestration is Python-based, not Airflow/Prefect.

+---

-## 10. Final Notes
+## Final Statement

-This project demonstrates a complete production‑style data engineering system:
+This project demonstrates a strong production-style data engineering workflow with:
-- Firestore → ETL → Validation → Analytics

 - Automated orchestration
-- Strong data‑quality safeguards
+- Reliable validation
+- Scalable transformation
-- Business‑driven insights
+- Insightful analytics

+A complete end-to-end Firestore → ETL → Validation → Analytics pipeline.